 Although VNFs perform specific functions, they can be integrated into complex network services called SFCs.
-An SFC comprises multiple VNFs connected in a predefined order through which traffic is routed [2, 26, 27].
-According to the Internet Engineering Task Force
+An SFC comprises multiple VNFs connected in a predefined order through which traffic is routed (Halpern and Pignataro, 2015; Huff et al., 2018; Garcia et al., 2020).
+According to the Internet Engineering Task Force (IETF), the architecture of an SFC (as shown in Figure 2) comprises classifiers, service function forwarders (SFFs), and the VNFs themselves, which are briefly described below.